rothmaan/ansible-vmware/README.md

 ansible-galaxy collection install community.general pip install openshift pyvmomi

-tree vm_migration
+# VM Migration

+This project contains an Ansible role for migrating VMs from VMware vCenter to OpenShift Virtualization.

+## Project Structure
 vm_migration
 ├── README.md # Documentation file providing an overview and instructions for the role ├── defaults
 │ └── main.yml # Default variables for the role with placeholders for vCenter details and VM name ├── tasks
 │ └── main.yml # Main tasks file containing the sequence of actions to gather VM info, create and execute migration plan, and monitor progress
 └── vars
 └── main.yml # Specific variables for the role, including vCenter details and the name of the VM to migrate

-ansible-playbook -i localhost, playbook.yml -e @vars.yml